-(Since $L/a$ is an integer, the phase factor $e^{2\pi S L/a} = \pm 1$ can always be removed by a unitary transformation.)
+Since $L/a$ is an integer, the phase factor $e^{2\pi S L/a} = \pm 1$ can always be removed by a unitary transformation.
 Equation \eqref{eq:shift} signifies the shift of the soliton momentum by $p_0 = 2\pi S/a$ relative to the origin.
-For the {\em integer} spin $S$, the shift is immaterial since then $p_0$ is a multiple of the reciprocal lattice momentum.
-However, in the case of {\em half-integer} spin $S$, the shift $p_0 = \pi/a$ actually describes the soliton that carries that Berry momentum $p_0 = \pi/a$.
+For the {\em integer} spin $S$, the shift is immaterial since $p_0$ is then a multiple of the reciprocal lattice momentum.
+However, in the case of {\em half-integer} spin $S$, the shift $p_0 = \pi/a$ actually describes the soliton that carries the Berry momentum $p_0 = \pi/a$.

-We therefore conclude that chiral solitons are distinguished by a nontrivial quantum number, namely the momentum $p_0$.
-In the integer-$S$ chain the soliton momentum is zero, $p_0 = 0$, while in the half-integer-$S$ chain it is given by $p_0 = \pi/a$, the Brillouin zone boundary value.
+We therefore conclude that chiral solitons are distinguished by a nontrivial quantum number, namely, the momentum $p_0$.
+In the integer-$S$ chain, the soliton momentum is zero, $p_0 = 0$, while in the half-integer-$S$ chain, it is given by $p_0 = \pi/a$, the Brillouin zone boundary value.
 This effect is topological; it originates from the Berry phase in \eqref{eq:L}.
-This unusual finding agrees with the earlier semiclassical studies by \cite{Loss1996,Kato2023}.
+This unusual finding agrees with the earlier semiclassical studies, Refs. \cite{Loss1996,Kato2023}.

-Subsequent manipulations involve only the {\em slow} $\psi_\pm(x)$ fields in the right-hand-side of \eqref{eq:shift}.
-This means, in particular, that in equations \eqref{eq:bosonization} below, the {\em fast} oscillating factors $e^{\pm i p_0 x}$ are not present at all.
-This is in complete similarity to the standard bosonization procedure when the fast-oscillating exponentials $e^{\pm i k_F x}$ with Fermi-momenta $\pm k_F$ are separated from the slow field $\psi_\pm(x)$ describing right- and left-moving fermions which are bosonized according to the standard rules \cite{Giamarchi2004,Shankar2017}.
+Subsequent manipulations involve only the {\em slow} $\hat{\psi}_\pm(x)$ fields in the right-hand side of \eqref{eq:shift}.
+In particular, in \eqref{eq:bosonization} below, the {\em fast} oscillating factors $e^{\pm i p_0 x}$ are not present at all, which is in complete similarity to the standard bosonization procedure when the fast-oscillating exponentials $e^{\pm i k_F x}$ with Fermi momenta $\pm k_F$ are separated from the slow field $\hat{\psi}_\pm(x)$ describing right- and left-moving fermions that are bosonized according to the standard rules \cite{Giamarchi2004,Shankar2017}.

 Lengthy, but straightforward calculations \cite{Shankar2017} lead to the following set of bosonization identities,